sedol1339/files/papers.md

 	eprint = {1904.10509},
 	doi = {10.48550/arXiv.1904.10509}
 }
+  - We stuty learned attention patterns from a 128-layer Transformer on CIFAR-10 trained with full attention (fig. 2).
+Many early layers in the network learn locally connected patterns, which resemble convolution.
+In some layers the network learned to split the attention across a row attention and column attention, effectively factorizing the global attention calculation.
+Several attention layers showed global, data-dependent access pattern.
+Higher layers exhibited high sparsity, with positions activating rarely and only for specific input patterns.
+  - We propose Sparse Transformer with sparse attention patterns that have connectivity between all positions over several steps of attention.
+This still provides global context to any given position.
+Factorized self-attention has P separate attention heads.
+Given context size N, each head is attending to the amount of previous indices proportional to N^(1/P), and we want all input positions to be connected to all future output positions across the P steps of attention.
+This reduces the total effective computation to O(N^(1 + 1/P)).
+  - We explore two factorizations for p = 2:
+  - 1) A natural approach to defining a factorized attention pattern in two dimensions is to have one head attend to the previous L locations, and the other head attend to every L-th location, where L is the stride and chosen to be close to sqrt(N), a method we call strided attention (fig. 3b).
+This formulation is convenient if the data naturally has a structure that aligns with the stride, like images.
+  - 2) For data without a periodic structure, we propose a fixed attention pattern, where specific cells summarize previous locations and propagate that information to all future cells (fig. 3c).
+All context is divided into blocks of length L (call it stide).
+The first head implements a filly-connected causal attention inside each stride.
+The next head allows an element to attent to the last C elements of each previous blocks.
+Concretely, if the stride is 128 and c = 8, then all future positions greater than 128 can attend to positions 120-128, all positions greater than 256 can attend to 248-256, and so forth.
+A fixed-attention pattern with C = 1 limits the expressivity of the network significantly.
+We found choosing C in {8, 16, 32} for typical values of L in {128, 256} to perform well.
+Additionally, we found that when using multiple heads, having them attend to distinct subblocks of length C within the block of size L was preferable to having them attend to the same subblock.
+  - We defined two attention patterns, how to combine them in the model?
+The first approach is to use a single pattern per residual block, and interleave blocks with two different patterns.
+The second approach is to use the same pattern ijn each block, which is a union of both patterns.
+A third approach is to use multi-head attention, where attentions with different patterns are calculated in parallel, and the results are concatenated.
+We typically find this to work well.
+  - Transformers are difficult to train with many layers.
+We propose a restructured residual block and weight initialization to improve training of very deep networks (fig. 4).
+We also recompute attention weights during the backwards pass to reduce memory usage.
+  - For images, the Sparse Transformer demonstrates usage of long-term context and generates globally coherent samples (fig. 1).

+@article{Al-Rfou2018Aug,
+	author = {Al-Rfou, Rami and Choe, Dokook and Constant, Noah and Guo, Mandy and Jones, Llion}, title = {{Character-Level Language Modeling with Deeper Self-Attention}}, journal = {arXiv},
+	year = {2018},
+	month = aug,
+	eprint = {1808.04444},
+	doi = {10.48550/arXiv.1808.04444}
+}
+  - Currently character-level language modeling is dominated by RNN approaches.
+  - We train a Transformer for autoregressive character-level language modeling.
+We add auxilary losses to speed up convergence.
+  - 1) We predict next token at each time step (IMO is this not a standard??)
+  - 2) We predict from the output of each intermediate layer.
+Lower layers are weighted to contribute less and less to the loss as training progresses.
+We drop all intermediate losses after half of the training is done.
+  - 3) At each time step we make two (or more) predictions of future characters.
+  - Since our network is deep, we hypothesize that the timing information (from positional embeddings) may get lost during the propagation through the layers.
+To address this, we add a learned positional embedding to the input sequence before each transformer layer (different for each layer).
+We are able to safely use learnable positional embeddings for our task, as we don’t require the model to generalize to longer contexts thanthose seen during training.

 @article{Deng2018Jul,
 	author = {Deng, Yuntian and Kim, Yoon and Chiu, Justin and Guo, Demi and Rush, Alexander M.},